Liuruhan/MHET/README.md

 ![image](figs/figure3.png)

 # Overview
-The repository contains general functionality for running the LMHT model and its accompanying Baseline architectures on all benchmarked datasets.
+The repository contains general functionality for running the MHFN model and its accompanying Baseline architectures on all benchmarked datasets.
 The Baselines include state-of-the-art architectures like SalientSleepNet, UTime, InceptionTime, Xception, and others.

 The models can be benchmarked on the publicly available SleepEDF-SC and SleepEDF-ST datasets for sleep stage segmentation available here: [sleep-edf](https://www.physionet.org/content/sleep-edfx/1.0.0/).